 The left side of the status bar has a handy indicator that you are running in a devcontainer

-The steps in this post use a lot of preview features and I realise that this might not be for everyone!
+When originally written, the steps in this post used a lot of preview features but now they are all generally available and I realise that this might not be for everyone!

 Whilst it is currently early days for the WSL/devcontainers integration, I’m excited to see it coming.
 I’m a huge fan of devcontainers but have hit a few edge cases with them.
 One area is around mounting the Windows file system into a Linux container.
 To do this the file access has to go through a translation layer; one side effect of this is reduced performance.
 One repo I tried working with in a devcontainer took around 10 seconds to display the terminal prompt each time you hit Enter because it had bash-git-prompt and calling out to